nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Features

-Here is a list of features that CLIpboard supports:
+Here is a list of amazing features that CLIpboard supports:

 - [General Features: ](#general-commands)
   - [Displaying the home page: ](#displaying-the-home-page-home) `home`